-While we will are not able to give you the opportunity to experience caring for these wild cats yourself we have found a way to allow you to help care for them in a new way.
+While we will are not able to give you the opportunity to experience caring for wild cats yourself we have found a way to allow you to help care for them in a new way.
 We are thrilled to announce the “Bobcat Adoption Program”.
-In a supportive partnership with Big Purrs, The Louisiana Bobcat Refuge we are excited to start this project.
+In a supportive partnership with Big Purrs, The Louisiana Bobcat Refuge we are excited about this project.
 Now you too can be a bobcat parent.

 Meet the Cats: